- History & Mission

 The Primary Program (ages 3-6; preschool and kindergarten) began in 2001 at the Gervais house and moved to the present site in 2003.
 It offers a wide range of Montessori materials in the traditional Montessori areas of development (sensorial, practical life, mathematics, language arts, cultural studies/science) in addition to other time-honored materials and activities.

-Most recently, in 2011, a full Middle School Program, also approved by the Maine State Department of Education, was added.
+Most recently, in 2011, a full Middle School Program was added.
 The Middle School honors individual interests through a self-chosen Apprenticeship, builds further skill and readies students for high school through Academic Rigor, and encourages respect through honoring Diversity.

 The original school building was built at 195 Hallowell Road in Chelsea, Maine in 2003 and included a Primary classroom, a Lower Elementary classroom, and an office/kitchen.
 A 2006 addition includes an Upper Elementary/Middle classroom and a multipurpose room used for art and music.
 In 2011, a separate modular with two classrooms was added for the Upper Elementary and Middle School Programs.
 The physical campus, located just 5 minutes from Augusta’s Cony Circle, includes a large grassy play area with a wooden play structure, and a small pond which is used by the school community for science studies, art projects, and ice skating in the winter months.
 Google map.